MicrochipTech/wireless_15_4_phy_trx/README.md

 | docs|         [User guide](./README.md)
 | drivers    | phy layer files     |

-- Clone the [Standalone PHY](https://github.com/MicrochipTech/wireless_15_4_phy_trx) repo to user's local Harmony Repo.
+- Clone the [wireless_15_4_phy_trx](https://github.com/MicrochipTech/wireless_15_4_phy_trx) repo to user's local Harmony Repo.
 - Refer to the section 2.5, Creating a New MCC Harmony Project in the [PIC32CXBZ2 Application Developer's Guide](https://onlinedocs.microchip.com/g/GUID-A5330D3A-9F51-4A26-B71D-8503A493DF9C).
 - Project Graph appears with some predefined component as shown in image below:

 ![](docs/img1.jpg)

-- The IEEE 802.15.4 PHY component will appear under Wireless->Drivers->IEEE 802.15.4 in the Device Resources tab as shown in image below:
+- The IEEE 802.15.4 PHY TRX component will appear under Wireless->Drivers->IEEE 802.15.4 in the Device Resources tab as shown in image below:

 ![](docs/img2.png)